tsaad-dev/drafts/te-ns/draft-ietf-teas-ns.md

 For example, the Segment-Routing Flexible Algorithm {{!I-D.ietf-lsr-flex-algo}}
 may be deployed in a network to steer packets on the IGP computed lowest cumulative delay path.
-A slice policy may be used to allow links along the least latency path to share its dataplane resources amongst multiple slice aggregates.
+A slice policy may be used to allow links along the least latency path to share its data plane resources amongst multiple slice aggregates.
 In this case, the packets that are steered on a specific slice policy carry the SS field that enables routers (along with the Diffserv CS) to determine the S-PHB and enforce slice aggregate traffic streams.